Anastasia Pavlyuchenkova: 2017: Australian Open quarterfinal and three titles

 She then dropped her opener in Madrid to Sorana Cîrstea, and then reached the third round in Rome where she lost to Simona Halep.
-She suffered an early defeat at the French Open, falling to Paraguay's Veronica Cepede Royg in the second round, in three sets.
+She suffered an early defeat at the French Open, falling to Paraguay's Verónica Cepede Royg in the second round, in three sets.

 On grass, Pavlyuchenkova reached the second round in Mallorca and the last 16 in Eastbourne, but then succumbed at the first hurdle of Wimbledon to qualifier Arina Rodionova in three sets.
 She then recorded a quarterfinal appearance in Stanford before suffering early losses at the Rogers Cup and the Cincinnati Open.
 After reaching the last eight of New Haven, she exited in the opening round of the US Open to Christina McHale.

 Pavlyuchenkova began the Asian swing in Tokyo where she reached the final, falling to Caroline Wozniacki in straight sets.
 After dropping her opener in Wuhan, she made the second round in Beijing but lost to Wozniacki once again.
 At the Hong Kong Open, Pavlyuchenkova advanced to the final by beating Babos, Jacqueline Cako, Naomi Osaka and Wang Qiang, all in straight sets.
 There, she overcame Daria Gavrilova in a long three-setter to claim her third title of the year, her 11th career singles title.
 However, this was followed by a loss in the opening round of the Kremlin Cup.
 Nevertheless, Pavlyuchenkova's strong results throughout the year ensured her qualification for the WTA Elite Trophy.
 It was her debut appearance at the tournament and her first at a year-end championship since the Tournament of Champions in 2013.
 In her opener, she defeated Angelique Kerber, for the third time in 2017, before falling to Ashleigh Barty, in straight sets.
 She was eliminated in the round-robin stage.
 She concluded 2017 as world No. 15, her best season-finish to date, and second in the top 20 overall.